sdbs-uni-p/minihive-docker/README.md

 These files are part of a database systems course taught at the University of Passau.
 These files are used to build and configure a docker image with the systems required during the course, including [Hadoop](https://hadoop.apache.org/docs/r3.2.2/) (v.
 3.2.2), [Hive](https://cwiki.apache.org/confluence/display/hive/languagemanual) (v.
 3.1.2), and [Spark](https://spark.apache.org/docs/latest/) (v.
 3.1.1).

-In this course students also build their own SQL-on-Hadoop engine as a term project, called [miniHive](https://github.com/miniHive/assignment).
+In this course students build their own SQL-on-Hadoop engine as a term project, called [miniHive](https://github.com/miniHive/assignment).
 This term project is written in Python and compiles SQL queries into MapReduce workflows.
 The Docker image provides [Python 3.9](https://docs.python.org/3/reference/index.html) and the libraries [RADB](https://users.cs.duke.edu/~junyang/radb/), [Luigi](https://luigi.readthedocs.io/en/stable/), [SQLparse](https://sqlparse.readthedocs.io/en/latest/) for students to build miniHive.

 Note that the miniHive docker does not contain a Graphical User Interface.